btaskinen/TUNI-web-development-2-2024/Documentation.md

   - The make-me-a-sandwich Swagger API was updated to use string as id instead of iteger, because uuid library is used to create unique ids for sandwich order
   - Minimal functionality for each /order - endpoint was create where array of orders is stored as a variable.
   - Created Dockerfile to create image of Server A, chose to use image node:21, since this is the same version as installed on my machine.
+  - Learned how to create server stub with Swagger tools.
+Naively I though this would create a fairly functional server and I was surprised when nothing worked in the beginning.
+Yet, once I got going, I appreciated how nice base for the server was created by the Swagger tools.
+    Learned to run server as a docker container.
+Very happy that I succeeded with this, as the whole concept of docker images and containers is difficult to grasp for me.
 - **2024-03-30** Worked through RabbitMQ tutorials 1 - 3 [Issue #11](https://course-gitlab.tuni.fi/compcs510-spring2024/groupbt/-/issues/11)
   - tutorials gave a good idea how the message broker should look like.
   - created a sketch of how the message queues are interacting with the servers.
+  - Learned basics of RabbitMQ.
+Seems to be straight forward.
+I'm hopeful that I will succeed in implementing the message broker for the project work.
 - **2024-04-01**
   - Implemented Server A publishing sandwich orders to message queue A [Issue #2](https://course-gitlab.tuni.fi/compcs510-spring2024/groupbt/-/issues/2)
   - Created Server B [Issue #6](https://course-gitlab.tuni.fi/compcs510-spring2024/groupbt/-/issues/6)